2025 Copa Colombia: Final stages

-Each round in the final stages is played under a home-and-away two-legged format.
-The second leg in all rounds will be hosted by the team better placed in the league's aggregate table at the end of the Apertura tournament if both teams play in the same tier, or by the Primera B team if both teams play in different tiers.
-In case of a draw on aggregate score at the end of the second leg, extra time will not be played and the winner will be decided in a penalty shoot-out.
+Each round in the final stages was played under a home-and-away two-legged format.
+The second leg in all rounds was hosted by the team better placed in the league's aggregate table at the end of the Apertura tournament if both teams played in the same tier, or by the Primera B team if both teams played in different tiers.
+In case of a draw on aggregate score at the end of the second leg, extra time was not played and the winner would be decided in a penalty shoot-out.